nalbam/s2i-tomcat/README.md

     This value will be appended to either the default maven arguments, or the value of MAVEN_ARGS if MAVEN_ARGS is set.

-* INCREMENTAL

-    This is a boolean :
-    Set it "true" avoid removing .m2 between two builds (but that makes heavier images).
-Must be used with `s2i build --incremental`
-    If you don't want an incremental build, and a lighter docker image set `-e INCREMENTAL=false` Default to true

 * WAR_NAME

-    Name of the war file to move into webapps directory after maven build `WAR_NAME=app.war`
+    Name of the war file to move into webapps directory after maven build `WAR_NAME=*.war`

 * POM_PATH

     Useful for many pom.xml git repositories, specify the path to follow into the repo to find the pom file to use. default to `POM_PATH=.`

+* VERSION

+    This value will be replace to package version.

 Copyright
 --------------------